 The gates on a slalom course are the closest together, requiring skiers to zig and zag quickly, making turns with rapid speed.
 If a skier misses a gate, he or she will be disqualified.

-The women’s slalom took place Friday, with skiers from Sweden, Switzerland and Austria earning gold, silver and bronze medals, respectively.
-The men’s slalom event is scheduled for Thursday.
+The women’s slalom took place Wednesday, Feb.
+9. The men’s slalom event is scheduled for Wednesday, Feb.
+16.

 Like the slalom event, the giant slalom consists of two runs, after which a skier’s times are combined.